BaranOzcelik/BaranOzcelik/README.md

 ### Hi there 👋, my name is Baran

 I'm a Software Developer, since 2016.
-Currently, I rapidly advancing towards becoming a full-stack Developer.
+Currently, I rapidly advancing towards becoming a Full-Stack Developer.
 I also have experience in UI/UX design.
 I love coding and now it's part of my life.

 - 🔭 I’m currently working on https://brainmodify.com/ 🔗
 - 🌱 I’m currently learning Vue.js 🐱‍💻